thtroyer/simple-text-generator/README.md

 Requires:

  - <= Python 3.8 (not sure earliest version) due to Tensorflow incompatibilities with Python 3.9+ right now.
+   - Recommend using pyenv to install latest 3.8
  - pipenv  See https://pypi.org/project/pipenv/
  - Optional Tensorflow CUDA libraries for GPU training.
 CPU training is used otherwise.
 Be warned that setup is not straightforward and I currently do not have instructions.